-My e-commerce business took over my living room.
-Is it time for fulfillment help?
+My business took over my house.
+Time for eCommerce fulfillment?

-What is a 3PL and Why Does My Business Need One?
+What is eCommerce Fulfillment and Why Does My Business Need it?

 When customers place an order with your online store, you have to fill the orders as quickly and accurately as possible.
 As you’re likely already aware, there are numerous inefficiencies that may arise while navigating the supply chain:

 Issues with inventory - Products may be out of stock, causing delays in shipment to customers.
 Inventory may also be overstocked, which results in wasted capital.